guoyii/Emotion-ECG/README.md

   `rrinterval_seg.m`: MIT_BIH dataset segment, based on label_time saved in ATRTIME

   `Q1.m`: our ecg data preprocess, denoise is not included, which is done via Matlab 1-D Wavelet toolbox

+  `rdata.m`: MIT_BIH dataset preprocess, including how to read the file of 'hea, art...', from Machine_Learning_ECG-master